Click here for our calendar

 Angora rabbit fur is another fiber that people question.
 All of the angora that we use is from small US rabbit owners.
 Some breeds are plucked and some are sheared.
 Sara has two that are plucked, one that is sheared.
 The English Angora rabbits shed or release their fur, just as dog does, every season or so.
 Like sheep, they also require and enjoy the grooming or else they will come matted and infected.

-We actually get asked these questions more often than some of the ones listed above.
-The draft horse harness was made by a company called Kulp Model Horse Store, and the little metal tags are from an Etsy shop called Mini Tags by ouzel
+The draft horse harness was made by a company called Kulp Model Horse Store, The little metal tags were from an Etsy shop that is no longer in operation, unfortunately,

 Other Shipping Questions?
 Click here for answers.